berdandy/tyro/index.md

 The collective runs [The Tyro](http://newsletter.tyro.group) newsletter, focusing on tabletop self-help resources.
 Check it out [here](http://newsletter.tyro.group).

+Submission of content to The Tyro may be done by filling out [this form](https://forms.gle/PZTjnyLAnymbJr9c7).

 ## Regular Meetings

 Meetings run on a regular basis, on the last monday of each month, at 5pm EDT/10pm BST.
 Occasionally extra meetings will be coordinated on an ad-hoc basis.
 Join the discord (linked below) to find out more.